 Sea Base programs continued to excite the imagination of Scouts and Scouters, and as attendance grew the need for a second facility was obvious.
 Thanks to the generosity of J. Porter Brinton of Greenwich, CT, the Brinton Environmental Center opened in 2001 making Sea Base even better.
 Sea Base has continued to add and upgrade facilities and programs to meet the needs of Scouts.

-Sea Base now operates 18 different adventures out of five locations: two in the Florida Keys, two in the US Virgin Islands, and one in Marsh Harbour, Bahamas.
+Sea Base now operates 18 different High Adventure programs for scouts out of five locations: two in the Florida Keys, one in the U.S. Virgin Islands, and one in Marsh Harbour, Bahamas.

-- Out Island Adventure, Keys Adventure, Florida Fishing, Marine STEM and Key West Sailing programs operate in the Florida Keys on Summerland Key at Mile Marker 23.8 at the Brinton Environmental Center located 125 miles south of Miami.
+- Out Island Adventure, Keys Adventure, Florida Fishing, and Marine Eco Expedition programs operate in the Florida Keys on Summerland Key at Mile Marker 23.8 at the Brinton Environmental Center located 125 miles south of Miami.

-- Sea Base St. Thomas offers St. Thomas Sailing Adventures and STEM Eco Sailing Adventures operate out of St. Thomas, USVI.
+- Sea Base St. Thomas offers St. Thomas Sailing Adventures 6-8 and 10-12, which operate out of St. Thomas, USVI.

 Explore each exciting Scouting adventure on our Adventures Page